nallarahul/NewsGuard-AI/README.md

    - **Prediction:** Fake or Real

 ## API Integration
-The extension uses an API hosted on Hugging Face Spaces to classify news articles.
+The extension uses an API hosted on Render to classify news articles.
 The API endpoint is:
 ```sh
 https://newsguard-backend.onrender.com/predict
 ```